Survivor (Destiny's Child song): Critical reception

 Billboard critic Chuck Taylor noted that "Survivor" was "careful not to stray from the well-established formula that has made Destiny's Child the pop act du jour – a skittish stop- and-start beat, the puissant vocals of co-songwriter/producer Beyoncé Knowles, and a lyric about life in the victory lane when mankind does you wrong."
+In 2017, Billboard also ranked the song at number 40 on their list of the "100 Greatest Girl Group Songs of All Time".
 AllMusic editor Stephen Thomas Erlewine found that "Survivor" was "painfully labored, stuttering over a halting melody that Beyoncé Knowles breathlessly pushes to absolutely nowhere, working it so hard that it's difficult to listen."

 Commercial performance

-"Survivor" debuted at number 43 on the US Billboard Hot 100, making it the group's second highest-debuting single to date, behind "Lose My Breath" at number 30.
+"Survivor" debuted at number 43 on the US Billboard Hot 100, making it the group's second highest-debuting single to date, behind 2004's "Lose My Breath" at number 30.
 It quickly ascended through the chart, reaching its peak of number two within a month, remaining at the position for seven consecutive weeks.
-The song was not released on physical formats until after its airplay had peaked; it topped the Billboard Hot Dance Music Maxi-Singles Sales chart for eight weeks.
-It also peaked at number five on the Hot R&B/Hip-Hop Songs chart.
-The single stayed atop the Hot 100 Airplay chart for five consecutive weeks and peaked at number three on the Hot 100 Singles Sales chart.
+The song was not released on physical formats until after its airplay had peaked; it topped the Billboard Maxi-Singles Sales chart for eight weeks.
+It also peaked at number five on the Hot R&B/Hip-Hop Singles & Tracks chart.
 Its DVD edition peaked at number nine on the US Top Music Videos chart.

 In the United Kingdom, "Survivor" debuted at number one on the UK Singles Chart, selling 104,000 copies in its first week.
 It had sold 260,000 copies by the end of 2001, and has sold over 832,000 copies as of April 2021.
-It also topped the charts in Ireland and the Netherlands, while peaking at number two in Canada and number three in New Zealand.
+It also topped the charts in Ireland and Norway, while peaking at number two in Canada and number three in New Zealand.